College of Science and Engineering :: Benefits of an A&M-Commerce STEM Degree

 STEM Living Learning Community

 Living and Learning Community (LLC) is a housing alternative available for students majoring in STEM-related fields.
-Individuals who participate in LLC enhance their academic experience through building strong relationships with students who share common majors, interests, or program affiliations.
+Individuals who participate in LLC enhance their academic experience by building strong relationships with students who share common majors, interests or program affiliations.

 Resources available for LLC Students: